Trading techniques and basic terminology

 Initial margin (initial margin requirement, sometimes also called original margin) — the amount an investor has to deposit to his brokerage firm’s account per each contract he buys or sells.
 Accumulated profit or loss will be added to or deducted from this amount on daily basis as long as you have an open position.

-If as a result of losses the balance of your margin account falls below a specified level termed maintenance margin requirement (the minimum amount required for the maintenance of the margin account), a margin call situation arises, i.e. your broker will ask you to deposit additional funds to your margin account to bring your margin up to the initial margin.
+If as a result of losses the balance of your margin account falls below a margin call situation arises, i.e. your broker will ask you to deposit additional funds to your margin account to bring your margin up to the initial margin.

 A similar situation might occur if the futures exchange or your broker raises margin requirements.